jamemanionda/ReFS_Detector/README.md

 * Q: How do I report a bug?

-  A: Please send me an email.
+  A: Please send me an email(jamemanionda@naver.com).
 Please ensure that you respond to my inquiries as there's no other way I can fix bugs.

 -----------